There are many more reasons why a Will should be written:

 In addition to your Will, Trusts can be a very useful way for your heirs to receive funds immediately.
 With the Trust is in place, you have already given instructions for distribution; which gives your loved ones clarity.

-- Trusts also avoid probate.
-Probate creates delays and extra costs on your estate.
+Trusts also avoid probate.
+Probate creates delays and extra costs on your estate (it can cost between 3% - 7% of the value of your estate .)

 Wills are public.
 When your Will is read, this announced including who has inherited and what has been given.